As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

-Bitcoin emerged into public discussion and peaked public interest in recent years, but it was created in 2009 by an anonymous inventor.
+Bitcoin emerged into public discussion and fired up public interest in recent years, but it was created in 2009 by an anonymous inventor.

 Cryptocurrencies such as a Bitcoin, are digital currencies not controlled by any single entity.
 Unlike traditional currency, the value of Bitcoin is controlled by the investors of Bitcoin and the perceived value in obtaining them.